 Katherine grew up thinking she needed to do things to please God.
-This all changed when as a young adult she began to read works by Martin Luther and to listen to Reformed preaching, including by the minister at her church – Matthew Zell - whom she would later marry.
-Both Matthew and Katherine were driven back to re-examine the scriptures and were persuaded of the truth of Reformed doctrines – such as, that you can’t do anything to pay for your sin.
+This all changed when as a young adult she began to read works by Martin Luther and to listen to Reformed preaching”including by the minister at her church, Matthew Zell, whom she would later marry.
+Both Matthew and Katherine were driven back to re-examine the Scriptures and were persuaded of the truth of Reformed doctrines—such as the fact that you can’t do anything to pay for your sin.
 Jesus paid it all.

-She also had a reputation for being able to work with Christians whom she, and the mainline reformers, disagreed with theologically.
-For example, while others kept their distance, Katherine visited the radical reformer Melchoir Hoffman while he was in prison for many years and she worked with Lucas Hackfurt to distribute aid relief to refugees.
+She also had a reputation for being able to work with Christians with whom she and the mainline reformers disagreed theologically.
+For example, while others kept their distance, Katherine visited the radical reformer Melchoir Hoffman while he was in prison for many years, and she worked with Lucas Hackfurt to distribute aid relief to refugees.

-On July 22 1524 Katherine wrote to a group of women who lived in Kentzingen - a city near Strasbourg.[ii]
-These women and their children were essentially under siege because their city had accepted Reformed teaching – they were isolated and vulnerable, copping abuse at the hands of the armed forces.
+On 22 July 1524 Katherine wrote to a group of women who lived in Kentzingen, a city near Strasbourg.[ii]
+These women and their children were essentially under siege because their city had accepted Reformed teaching.
+They were isolated and vulnerable, suffering abuse at the hands of the armed forces.
 So Katherine writes to comfort these women in their suffering, and to encourage them to keep growing in their trust in God so that they persevere.
 Crucially, she recommends they do this by continual meditation on God’s word.
 You want to grow in your trust in God?
 Then mediate on God’s word.
 It’s through God’s word that you will see that God is powerful, right, and good.
-But Katherine doesn’t just recommend it to the women.
-In her letter, she does it.
-Every couple of sentences have Bible references and allusions that demonstrate Katherine has meditated on God’s word.
-They reflect both a broad knowledge of the Bible, and also a firm grasp of deep theological truths.
+But Katherine doesn’t just recommend this to the women.
+In her letter, she actually does it herself.
+Every couple of sentences, there are Bible references and allusions that demonstrate Katherine has meditated on God’s word.
+They reflect both a broad knowledge of the Bible and also a firm grasp of deep theological truths.

 Katherine also wrote on more controversial topics.
 In early September 1524 she wrote a public letter defending her own marriage and clergy marriage more generally.[iii]
-At the time, under Catholic teaching, if a minister like Matthew Zell got married, they broke church law.
-Katherine wrote explaining the bible’s view of marriage: Clergy or non-clergy who were married were not somehow less in God’s eyes.
-Being a priest and remaining single, didn’t make you more holy.
-Then, as now, what made you holy was whether you had put your trust in Jesus for your sins – it was exactly the same for the priest, the carpenter, the mother, the teenager, the farmer, the child, the seamstress.
-The same for everyone.
-Whether you were single or married.
+At the time, under Catholic teaching, if a minister like Matthew Zell got married, he broke church law.
+Katherine wrote explaining the Bible’s view of marriage: clergy or non-clergy who were married were not somehow less in God’s eyes.
+Being a priest and remaining single didn’t make you more holy.
+Then, as now, what made you holy was whether you had put your trust in Jesus for your sins.
+It was exactly the same for the priest, the carpenter, the mother, the teenager, the farmer, the child, the seamstress.
+It was the same for everyone, whether you were single or married.

-In her letter Katherine’s Protestant convictions are crystal clear.
+In her letter, Katherine’s Protestant convictions are crystal clear.
 She constantly cites Scripture to argue her case.
-And she states that the false teachers are the ones that do not, and cannot, argue their case from Scripture.
-Her letter was published as a pamphlet, before being banned by the city.
+And she states that the false teachers are the ones who do not, and cannot, argue their case from Scripture.
+Her letter was published as a pamphlet before being banned by the city.
 It is a great example of a lay person writing largely to educate other lay people about marriage.

 Katherine realized that God is worth trusting in.
 That is why she showed courage.
 That is why she was fearless when she needed to be.
-Katherine is an example to us of a Christian, who trusted God at his word in what was happening in her life, because she realized God is worth trusting in.
-It was His word, revealing His character, which fueled her faith and ignited her courage.
+Katherine is an example to us of a Christian who trusted God at his word in what was happening in her life, because she realized God is worth trusting in.
+It was his word, revealing his character, that fueled her faith and ignited her courage.